tynopet/homework/homework-60/wb_page14.md

     6. The teacher was impressed by her fluency and how easily she spoke.

 2.
-    - Who are you work for?
+    - Who do you work for?
     - I work for a small publishing company called Calinet.
     - What type of things do you do?
     - I do a lot of things - some editing, contacting authors.
-    - What problems are you deal?
+    - What problems do you deal with?
     - I deal with problems concerning the manuscripts: mistakes, wrong length, wrong style.
     - When did you start working there?
     - I started working there in 2007.